mauudev/meta_pixel_conversion_api/tmp/meta-flow.md

 A worker is created to handle the sending of events to MetaConversions API.
 This worker is responsible for sending events that are stored in the database and have not been delivered.
 The worker runs in the background and checks for events that are not delivered and retries sending them.

+# Events creation

+- Pageview: Looks like managed only by the pixel
+- ViewCategory: Lookssadas as